CHILDREN’S DIVISION CLASSES Click Here for Spring 2019 Schedule

 Level 2B – minimum age 10

-PRE-PROFESSIONAL DIVISION CLASSES* Click Here for 2018 Fall Schedule
+PRE-PROFESSIONAL DIVISION CLASSES* Click Here for Spring 2019 Schedule

 Levels 3-6 are for the more serious students 11 years of age and older who are potentially interested in pursuing a professional career.
 Pointe work is introduced in Level 3A and is a part of the curriculum from then on.
 Dancers are presented with increasingly challenging steps and combinations as they progress through the levels, and artistry is emphasized.
 Students attend ballet class a minimum of three days per week (Level 3) and up to five days per week (Levels 5 and 6), and their training may be supplemented by jazz classes (all levels) and modern dance classes (Levels 4, 5, and 6).
 Boys may also supplement their training with Men’s Technique class each week.
 Levels 3A, 3B, and 4 participate in the American Ballet Theatre National Training Curriculum Examinations each spring.